Lurchicus/bangMatrix/README.md

 ## History

-- Added the project to GitHub
+- 06/29/2024 DWR Added the project to GitHub
-- Converted a large if block into a match-case block
+- 09/07/2024 DWR Converted a large if block into a match-case block
-- Added a docstring to the program
+- 09/07/2024 DWR Added a docstring to the program
-- Removed zombie code
+- 09/07/2024 DWR Removed zombie code
-- Changed magenta to light magenta as magenta was not very visible
+- 09/07/2024 DWR Changed magenta to light magenta as magenta was not very visible
+- 09/09/2024 DWR Cleaned up the background handling as colorama thinks black is gray